inkOfPixel/inkofpixel.com/_site/posts/magento-vs-shopify.md

-      With Shopify you can focus on the important things, like optimizing the user experience, leaving all the management of the infrastructure to Shopify.
+      With Shopify you can focus on the important things leaving all the management of the infrastructure to Shopify.